 A city known for its affordability, hospitality, and warm climate is at cross-roads.
 Cost of living and quality of life have been economic drivers for the region, but the city’s competitive advantage is at risk.
-Economic mobility and income disparity have become critical issues, as home prices and rents continue to rise while incomes remain flat.
-Ensuring that the city is focused on inclusive economic growth means we must collectively focus on affordable housing as foundational to quality of life and as a key component of a City’s economic development infrastructure.
+Economic mobility and income disparity have become critical issues, as home prices and rents continue to rise faster than incomes.
+Ensuring that the city is focused on inclusive economic growth means we must collectively focus on affordable housing as foundational to quality of life and as a key component of a Atlanta’s economic development infrastructure.

 Policy makers, businesses and residents can all benefit by ensuring Atlanta is a city for all.
 HouseATL assembles the region’s top resources to build policies and financial models that will make housing affordability a reality.
-This collaborative effort will help create a deeper understanding of the issues, drive community consensus, shape political will, identify much-needed funding and coordinate a set of policies.
+This collaborative effort helps create a deeper understanding of the issues, drives community consensus, shapes political will, identifies much-needed funding and coordinates policy improvements.

 HouseATL is an open taskforce – initiated through the convening power and resources of The Arthur M. Blank Family Foundation, ULI Atlanta, Metro Atlanta Chamber, City of Atlanta, Central Atlanta Progress, and Center for Civic Innovation.

-HouseATL is a cross-sector group of civic leaders committed to building the political and community will for a comprehensive and coordinated housing affordability action plan in the City of Atlanta.
-Our support partners include convening more than 150 civic leaders.
+HouseATL is a cross-sector group of civic leaders committed to building the political and community will for a comprehensive and coordinated housing affordability action plan for Atlanta.